milesizydorczak12/20-questions/README.md

 # 20-questions
-Independently designed version of the popular game 20 questions, for final comp15 project
+Independently designed version of the popular game 20 questions, for final comp15 project.
+(Please look at other README before using).